 With a lifelong interest in fashion history, Frances enjoys designing shows set in different historical periods.
 Recent favorites include Amadeus (1795), Black Pearl Sings (1933), A Christmas Carol (1840s), Cabaret (1931), Picasso At The Lapin Agile (1904), The Learned Ladies (1670s), A Streetcar Named Desire (1947), and Ragtime (1900).
 She has designed at San Jose Repertory Theatre, New York City Opera, Opera Theatre of St Louis, Glimmerglass Opera, Merrimack Repertory Theatre, New Repertory Theatre, Lyric Stage Company, Gloucester Stage Company, Stoneham Theatre Company and the Edinburgh Festival Fringe.

 Frances has been teaching theatre design courses at Northeastern since 2004.
 Responding to the interests of students considering careers in fashion, she recently developed the Global Fashion Studies minor, available to all undergraduate students at Northeastern .
 She also acts as faculty advisor for the NU Fashion and Retail Society and The Avenue, student organizations focusing on fashion.
 Frances has spent the last three summers leading Dialogue of Civilization programs in Paris to study fashion history and the fashion industry.
-Samples of the work done by the students on this study abroad program can be seen on the class blog: https://exploringfashion.wordpress.com.
+Samples of the work done by the students during this study abroad program can be seen on the class blog https://exploringfashion.wordpress.com

 Frances received her MFA in Theater Design at NYU’s Tisch School of the Arts.
 She is also a member of United Scenic Artists, Local 829.
 Production photographs from her favorite shows can be found on her website at www.francesnelsonmcsherry.com.